 Wages will be determined by the ease with which roles in demand can be filled.
 Since the remaining tasks completed by humans are complemented by machines, one would first expect wages to increase as these workers become more productive.
 But, wage gains can be mitigated, in full or in part, by the ease with which these roles can be filled by other workers—or what economists call the “elasticity of supply of labor” (the responsiveness of labor supply to an increase in demand for a given role).
 For example, if technology similarly increases the productivity of both physicians and street food vendors, holding all else equal, we would expect wage gains to be larger for physicians because the barriers to entry (many years of education, training, and certification) for physicians are much higher.
 Conversely, it would be fairly easy for many new workers to flood the market for street food venders, which might well dampen productivity-driven wage increases.

-The size of industries—and the number of jobs in them—will be determined by the complex interaction of consumers’ responses to automation-driven price and quality improvements, and how consumption responds to automation-driven wealth changes.
+The size of industries—and the number of jobs in them—will be determined by the complex interaction of consumers’ responses to automation-driven price and quality improvements and how consumption responds to automation-driven wealth changes.
 In this respect, machines and AI very plainly do substitute for labor.
 But two offsetting dynamics basic to economies in general may also mitigate some of that displacement.
 In the first effect, machine-driven quality or cost improvements (as noted above) can actually increase employment in particular industries.
 This happens as the product improvements increase demand and therefore increase demand for the workers, who, aided by machines, produce the goods or services.
 In such cases, automation increases the net number of workers in the automated industry—sometimes substantially so.
-This is what Acemoglu and Restrepo call the “productivity” effect.
+This is what Acemoglu and Restrepo call the “productivity effect.”
 As an example, James Bessen of Boston University describes huge declines in the price of cloth in the 1800s due to mechanized looms led to a net increase in textile jobs.
 With the price of clothing much cheaper, the ability of households to expand wardrobes exploded, therefore increasing the demand for weavers even in the face of substantial workplace automation.

 The second countervailing dynamict might be called the “wealth effect.”
 This dynamic reflects how the demand for goods or services (and the labor to produce them) changes as society becomes wealthier thanks to automation-driven productivity increases.
 Through this effect, the increased wealth generated by machine-driven productivity gains can support increased consumer demand across the board and even the creation of entirely new labor-intensive tasks.
 This dynamic can also reinstate human labor.
-Think of the present rising demand for fulfillment center workers and yoga instructors!
-Fast, automated fulfillment has begotten more of that while societal wealth-creation has created new demand for yoga and spin classes.
+Think of the present rising demand for fulfillment center workers and yoga instructors.
+Fast automated fulfillment has begotten more of that while societal wealth creation has spurred new demand for yoga classes.
 In short, the size of industries and the demand for workers in them is determined not just by the displacement effect of machines, but how that interacts with the productivity and wealth effects of automation.
 The interaction of these factors is complex, and may fully or partially offset the displacement of workers.

-In sum, recent scholarship provides an incisive framework for thinking about the impacts of automation and AI on local communities that is at once clarifying and open-ended.
+In sum, recent scholarship provides an incisive framework for thinking about the impacts of automation and AI on local communities that is both clarifying and open-ended.